2001–02 FA Cup: Fourth round proper

-Matches played on the weekend of 26 January, replay on 6 February.
-The match between Arsenal and Liverpool was a rematch of the previous year's final.
+Matches were played on the weekend beginning 26 January, with the Chelsea-West Ham replay held on 6 February.
+Four Third Division clubs in Bristol Rovers, Leyton Orient, Cheltenham Town and York City were the lowest-ranked teams in the draw.

+The Arsenal-Liverpool tie was a rematch of the previous year's final.

 Fifth round proper

 Matches played on the weekend of 16 February and 17 February, with the replay on 26 February.

 West Bromwich Albion were the only non-Premiership side to progress to the last eight, at the expense of Cheltenham Town – the last remaining Division Three side in the competition.

 Sixth round proper

 Matches were played on the weekend of 9 March, with the replay on 23 March.

 West Bromwich Albion were the last non-Premiership side remaining in the competition, and their hopes of further progression were ended when they lost the quarter-final tie at home to Fulham.

 Replay

 Semi-finals

 Matches played at a neutral venue on April 14, 2002.

 Gianluca Festa, who had been on the losing side for Middlesbrough in both the FA Cup and League Cup finals five years earlier, endured further misfortune when he scored an own goal that ended his side's hopes of FA Cup glory and handed the initiative to Arsenal.

 Fulham, who were playing their first top division season for more than 30 years, had been hoping to compensate for a disappointing Premier League campaign with glory in the FA Cup.
 These hopes were ended by their neighbours Chelsea, who won the semi-final tie 1–0.